ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 Now, we add the `submit` and `cancel` buttons to our form.
 You can start by importing `ButtonView` from our UI library together with the icons, which we will use for labels.

 We will use the `check` and `cancel` icons from the core package's [icons library](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-core/theme/icons).
-After import the icons, we will use them for creating the buttons.
+After importing the icons, we will use them for creating the buttons.

 Let's write a `_createButton` function, which will take three arguments &ndash; `label`, `icon` and `className`.
 We then set the button attributes, using the properties we passed into the function before, and adding a tooltip option.